yuriikakhutov/aasa/bot/README.md

 - Add new behaviours in `ai/behaviors.lua` and hook them in `core/selector.lua`.
 - Implement specialist tactics in `ai/tactics.lua` and reuse them from actions.
-- Expose more SDK functions inside `integration/uc_api.lua` or `integration/nav.lua` as needed.
+- Expand map intelligence or add more API shims via `core/nav.lua` and `integration/uc_api.lua`.
+- Enhance economy logic in `core/economy.lua` to support hero-specific builds.

 ## Safety

-The bot automatically retreats when threat exceeds the configured threshold, will kite melee opponents, and uses self-heal items when below configured HP/MP ratios.
-When low resources are detected, it falls back towards the allied fountain using `GridNav` safe positions.
+The bot automatically retreats when projected incoming damage spikes, kites melee opponents via orb-walking, and uses self-heal items when below configured HP/MP ratios.
+When low resources are detected it falls back towards the allied triangle/fountain using curated safe waypoints and GridNav pathing.